Skip to content

 Description

-The practitioner sits with one leg extended forward and the other drawn in toward the hip.
+The practitioner sits with one leg extended forward and the other leg drawn in toward the body.

-From this position, the upper body rotates toward the extended leg while bending forward.
+From this position, the upper body rotates toward the extended leg while bending forward from the hips.

 Purpose